Suzanne C Harris, Pharm.D.

 Director of Well-Being and Resilience

-Suzanne Harris is an assistant professor in the Division of Practice Advancement and Clinical Education and the Director of Well-being and Resiliency at the UNC Eshelman School of Pharmacy.
-She also serves as a board-certified clinical pharmacy practitioner in psychiatry at UNC Medical Center, where she is involved with psychiatric medication management for patients with psychosomatic disorders and serves as a preceptor for pharmacy students and residents.
+Suzanne Harris is an associate professor in the Division of Practice Advancement and Clinical Education and the Director of Well-being and Resiliency at the UNC Eshelman School of Pharmacy.
+She also serves as a board-certified clinical pharmacist practitioner in psychiatry at UNC Medical Center, where she is involved with psychiatric medication management for patients with psychosomatic disorders and serves as a preceptor for pharmacy students and residents.

 - Biology and Doctor of Pharmacy, University of Texas at Austin and University of Texas Health Science Systems- San Antonio